Philosophy Associate in Arts Degree

 PROGRAM CODE: 2A03868

 The Philosophy Associate in Arts Degree includes the development of critical thinking and writing skills; the investigation of conceptual problems encountered in the course of reflecting about experience; the assessment of assumptions underlying other sciences and arts; and the exploration of intellectual and cultural history from a broad perspective.
 Majoring or minoring in philosophy is an excellent way of preparing for law school and other careers that involve facility in reasoning, analysis and information processing.
-This degree requires a total of 18 units.
+This degree requires a total of 18 units in addition to other graduation requirements.

 Required Courses (12 units):